-Northern Essex Community College special state police officers are empowered under the State of Massachusetts General Laws, MGL Chapter 22 Section 63.
-Police officers have the authority to enforce Massachusetts State and Local laws, NECC policies, AND are authorized to make arrests on NECC owned, leased, or controlled property.
+Northern Essex Community College police officers are certified pursuant to MGL Chapter 6e, and complete annual in-service training as required by the Municipal Police Training Committee.
+They are empowered under the State of Massachusetts General Laws.
+As such NECC police officers have the authority to enforce Massachusetts State and Local laws, NECC policies, AND are authorized to make arrests on NECC owned, leased, or controlled property.
 NECC police jurisdiction includes property owned, leased, or under the control of, NECC.
-Campus police officers do not have concurrent jurisdiction on city streets running through or adjacent to any campuses.
+These police officers do not have concurrent jurisdiction on city streets running through or adjacent to any campuses.
 NECC contract security officers do not have the authority to enforce State and Local laws, however they do have the authority to enforce NECC policy.

 The Department of Public Safety maintains a working relationship with the cities of Haverhill and Lawrence Police Departments, as well as the Massachusetts State Police.
 The officers of these departments communicate regularly on the scene when incidents occur in and around the campuses.
 The Department of Public Safety personnel work with the staff at Haverhill, Lawrence and Massachusetts State Police Departments when incidents arise that require joint investigative efforts and resources, and crime related reports and information are exchanged.
-The Northern Essex Community College Department of Public Safety does not currently have a Memorandum of Understanding with the Haverhill or Lawrence Police Department pertaining to the investigation of criminal incidents.
+The Northern Essex Community College Department of Public Safety has a Memorandum of Understanding with the Haverhill and Lawrence Police Departments pertaining to sexual assaults.